aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tishah-bav/woe-to-the-heart-that-is-not-broken-a-kinnah-by-aryeh-cohen-2019.html.md

 <hr />

-The kinnah, "Woe to the Heart that is not Broken," was first published in <em>Tikkun</em> in the article, "<a href="https://www.tikkun.org/a-new-lamentation-for-tisha-bav">A New Lamentation for Tisha b’Av</a>" on August 1st, 2019.
+The kinnah, "Woe to the Heart that is not Broken," was first published in <em>Tikkun</em> in the article, "<a href="https://www.tikkun.org/a-new-lamentation-for-tisha-bav">A New Lamentation for Tishah b'Av</a>" on August 1st, 2019.

 &nbsp;
 </body>